-80% of the insured's average earnings (85% with a dependent child), up to 2.5 times the legal social minimum wage is paid.
-The maximum benefit is reduced to twice the legal social minimum wage after 182 days; 1.5 times the legal social minimum wage after 365 days.
+80% of the insured's average earnings in the three months before becoming unemployed (85% with a dependent child), up to 2.5 times the legal monthly social minimum wage is paid.
+The maximum benefit is reduced to twice the legal monthly social minimum wage after 182 days; 1.5 times the legal monthly social minimum wage after 365 days.

-Young unemployed persons receive 70% of the legal social minimum wage; recently self-employed persons, 80%.
+Young unemployed persons receive 70% of the legal monthly social minimum wage; recently self-employed persons, 80%.